raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

   //=> 2
 ```

-We have passed a single hash as the default value, so all of the keys that get 'auto-vivified' share the same hash.
+We have passed a single hash as the default value, so all of the keys that get 'autovivified' share the same hash.
 We really need to generate a new one every time we want a default value.
 For that, we need to use the function form:

 ```javascript
 const h3 = new Hash((target, key) => target[key] = new Hash());